 Flowers, photography, etc. – These arrangements are made by each couple, and should conform to the policies and guidelines below.

 License – Each town in Massachusetts sets its own marriage license fee; generally they range from $10 to $30.
 There may be an additional fee to obtain a certified copy of the license after the wedding for your own records.

 Each couple makes arrangements directly with musicians for their ceremony.
-The Chaplains’ Office can refer you to the organist(s) who regularly play in Thompson Memorial Chapel.
-These musicians are happy to consult with you about your ceremony, and can make excellent suggestions of repertoire appropriate to the occasion .
+The Chaplains’ Office can refer you to the organists who regularly plays in Thompson Memorial Chapel.
+These musicians are happy to consult with you about your ceremony and can make excellent suggestions for repertoire appropriate to the occasion.